 Certification Requirements

 Counties must meet requirements for plan certification which include a clear articulation of county policies related to preserving farmland and promoting agricultural development, including development of enterprises related to agriculture.
+Counties do not need to plan lands in each town for farmland preservation for a plan to be certifiable.
 For a complete list of planning requirements, please review Chapter 91, Wis.
 Stats. and Administrative Rule ATCP 49.
 For an abbreviated list of planning requirements, please review the Application for Certification of a County Farmland Preservation Plan linked below.

 DATCP may certify a revised plan for up to 10 years.
 A county must submit a completed application form, cover memo (see Part A. 4 of the application), along with required text and maps in its application for certification.